rajag0pal/FaceMaskDetector/README.md

 ![image](https://github.com/rajag0pal/FaceMaskDetector/assets/80576855/008861a6-01c4-43bb-8a9e-fb95f573c98d)

-Once the API is copied, paste the command in the python shell, and run it.
+Once the API command is copied, paste it in the python shell, and run it.

 ```
 !kaggle datasets download -d andrewmvd/face-mask-detection
 ```

-Once the dataset has been downloaded using kaggle API, it has to be unzipped accordingly now in the respective directories.
-The face mask dataset zip file contains following files.
+Once the dataset has been downloaded using kaggle API, it has to be unzipped accordingly to the respective directories.
+The face mask dataset zip file contains the following files.

 ```
 face-mask-detection.zip